What Is Zinc Oxide?

-Zinc oxide is a chemical compound that is thought to have been used in health and skin care applications for millennia.
-Although we don’t know when the benefits of this inorganic compound were discovered for the first time, the oldest and the closest reference is believed to be the description of a healing salve, called Pushpanjan, used to treat the eyes and open wounds.
-In today’s medicine, zinc oxide is generally used to address skin damage, like burns or scars; irritations; and may even act as a protective layer on the skin to lock moisture in, while keeping pathogens out.
+Zinc oxide is an ingredient that is thought to have been used in health and skincare applications for millennia.
+Although we don’t know when the benefits of this ingredient were discovered for the first time, the oldest and the closest reference is believed to be the description of a healing salve in the Charaka Samhita, called Pushpanjan, used to treat the eyes and open wounds in India around 500 BC.
+In today’s medicine, zinc oxide is generally used to address skin damage, like burns or scars, irritation, SPF, wound healing and may even act as a protective layer on the skin to lock moisture in, while keeping pathogens out.
 Although this compound has many health benefits, it can have a number of side effects, especially if other products or dietary supplements with this ingredient are used.
-Before you use products with zinc oxide, it’s a good idea to visit your dermatologist, or at least stop by the skin care counter at your local department store.
+Before you use products with zinc oxide, it’s a good idea to visit your dermatologist.

 One of the more popular uses for zinc oxide is to reduce occurrences of diaper rash by forming a protective barrier on the infant’s delicate skin.
 This mitigates the effects on the skin of bacteria and other irritants that can be present in urine or other excrement.
 As a diaper rash treatment, zinc oxide can come in cream form, lotion, ointment, and a variety of other forms, depending on the intended use.

-Zinc oxide is believed to be non-allergenic and non-comedogenic (it doesn’t clog pores) and is generally safe to use.
-However, the compound can cause allergic reactions such as swelling, itching or tingling in some patients.
+Zinc oxide is believed to be non-allergenic and non-comedogenic meaning it doesn’t clog the pores or irritate the skin.
+It is considered generally safe to use.
+However, the compound can cause allergic reactions such as swelling, itching or tingling in some people.
 People with sensitive skin or those who have any allergic tendencies should check with their doctor first before using anything that has zinc oxide.

-Keep in mind that some zinc oxide allergic reactions have been severe, and can even lead to difficulties breathing.
-This is especially true if zinc oxide builds up in your body over time, and is pushed over the threshold by a cream or other professional skin care product that contains this chemical compound.
+Zinc oxide can build up in your body over time, and may be pushed over the threshold by a cream or other professional skin care product that contains this ingredient.
+This is why it is important to always consult your doctor or specialist before taking any extra zinc supplement or use a high concentration zinc topical product.
 Many patients don’t realize that ingredients placed on the skin can often be absorbed into the body, and are not necessarily cycled out quickly.
-Instead, ingredients like zinc oxide can slowly build up in the system, until they reach toxic levels.